codacy/docs/docs/codacy-api/using-the-codacy-api.md

         </ul>
       </td>
       <td>
-        <p>The legacy endpoints allow you to access and manipulate the following resources:</p>
+        <p>Use the legacy endpoints to access and manipulate the following resources:</p>
           <ul>
             <li><a target="_blank" href="https://api.codacy.com/swagger#codacy-api-commit">Commit</a> code quality details and deltas</li>
             <li><a target="_blank" href="https://api.codacy.com/swagger#codacy-api-project">Project</a> details and configurations, file code quality and issue details</li>